ayunker/ayunker.github.io/_posts/2024-12-20-london-trip-part-1.md

 ---
 layout: post
-title: london trip part 1
+title: london trip part 1 (2024)
-categories: london
+categories: london travel
 date: 2024-12-20
 ---
 This October, Kat and I spent a week in London on holiday.
 It's been somewhere